Khmer Wedding in Cambodia

 In many cases, it is really the wisdom of the fortune teller that prevails.
 As the wisest of these fortune tellers said, when it is obvious that the bride and groom really love each other, the blessing is given immediately.

-The Auspicious Khmer Wedding Date - Determined by Feng Shui Masters
+Khmer Wedding Date: Determined by Feng Shui Masters

 Cambodian Khmer really ask for the Feng Shui Masters to help them ensure the happiness and prosperity of the couple.
 The masters look at what needs to change in the home especially the bride's room, to ensure a happy marriage.